Geometric characterizations of Lipschitz stability for convex optimization problems: Conclusion

 Another interesting topic for ongoing research is about sensitivity analysis of the solution mapping $S$ under our Strong Sufficient Condition.
 Some impressive results about sensitivity analysis of parametric problem~\eqref{CP} on different classes of regularizers were studied on \cite{BBH22,BLPS21,BPS22,VDFPD17}.
 Example~\ref{Non} shows that Strong Sufficient Condition does not guarantee the solution mapping $S$ to be differentiable, but whether $S$ is directional differentiable or possesses the {\em conservative Jacobian} \cite{BLPS21, BPS22} is an open question, especially for group Lasso and nuclear norm minimization problems.

 {\bf Acknowledgments.} The author is deeply grateful to Tim Hoheisel and Defeng Sun for many fruitful discussions about this research topic.
-He is also indebted to Ebrahim Sarabi for helpful remarks on characterizing tilt stability via second subderivatives.
+He is indebted to Ebrahim Sarabi for helpful remarks on characterizing tilt stability via second subderivatives.
+The author is also thankful to both anonymous referees for their careful readings, constructive suggestions, as well as deep remarks on other works that helped improve the original presentation significantly.